 Potatoes need a sunny site.
 Avoid planting in a spot prone to late frosts, as the newly emerging foliage is susceptible to frost damage in April and May.

 Prepare the ground, ideally the previous autumn or winter, by digging in plenty of organic matter such as garden compost or well-rotted manure.

 The traditional planting method is to dig a narrow trench 12cm (5in) deep.
 Space the tubers 30cm (1ft) apart for earlies and 37cm (15in) for maincrops, in rows 60cm (2ft) apart for earlies and 75cm (30in) apart for maincrops.
 Apply a general-purpose fertiliser at this stage.

 How to plant early potatoes

 Gardener, blogger and allotmenteer Bryony Willis, shows you how to plant early potatoes.

 Other planting methods

-Small crops of potatoes can also be grown in large, deep containers, and this is a good way of getting an early batch of new potatoes.
-Fill the bottom 15cm (6in) of the container with potting compost and plant the seed potato just below this.
+Small crops of potatoes can also be grown in large, deep containers.
+This is a good way to get an early batch of new potatoes.
+Fill the bottom 15cm (6in) of the container with potting compost and plant one seed potato just below this.
 As the new stems start growing, keep adding compost until the container is full.

 More info on Potato blight